Scottish Book Trust: Writer development program

 The Writer Development programme offers a range of professional development opportunities for writers at all stages of their careers.

-Past mentors have included novelists Bernard MacLaverty, Alan Bissett and Louise Welsh, as well as industry professionals such agents and editors.
+Past mentors have included novelists Bernard MacLaverty, Alan Warner, Andrew Crumey and literary agents Judy Moir and Kathryn Ross.
 Mentoring is also available for emerging authors, as part of the New Writers Awards.
 Previous Awardees include Gail Honeyman, Pippa Goldschmidt and Graeme Macrae Burnet.

 Learning professionals

 Scottish Book Trust works with teachers, librarians and literature development experts to create learning resources, projects and events which promote literacy through literature.
 It provides resources for teachers based around its program.
 Every year, Scottish Book Trust also honors an outstanding Learning Professional through its Scottish Book Trust Awards.

 Book Week Scotland

 Book Week Scotland takes place every November.
 The week features hundreds of free events with authors across the country, as well as an associated writing project which the public can participate in.